huggingface/transformers/examples/research_projects/wav2vec2/FINE_TUNE_XLSR_WAV2VEC2.md

 ## Further reading material

-It is recommended that take some time to you read up on how Wav2vec2 works in theory.
+It is recommended that take some time to read up on how Wav2vec2 works in theory.
 Getting a better understanding of the theory and the inner mechanisms of the model often helps when fine-tuning the model.

-**However**, if you don't like reading blog posts / papers, don't worry - it is by no means necessary to go through the theory in order to fine-tune Wav2Vec2 on your language of choice.
+**However**, if you don't like reading blog posts/papers, don't worry - it is by no means necessary to go through the theory to fine-tune Wav2Vec2 on your language of choice.

 If you are interested in learning more about the model though, here are a couple of resources that are important to better understand Wav2Vec2: